 Celebrating National Chili Day

-National Chili Day is celebrated in February, which is the perfect month to serve this heart-warming dish.
+National Chili Day is celebrated in February, which is the perfect month to serve this heartwarming dish.
 So make your favorite type of chili and celebrate this unofficial holiday with your friends and family.
-And if you’re in the social media mood, then you can always post pictures of your chili to Twitter or Facebook using the hashtag #NationalChiliDay.
+And if you’re in the social media mood, you can always post pictures of your chili to Twitter or Facebook using the hashtag #NationalChiliDay.